dsc-courses/dsc30-2023-su/lessons/linear-collections.md

     public void add(E element) {
         if (front == null) {
-            // If the list is empty, assign the new node to the front front = new Node(element);
+            // If the list is empty, assign the new node to the front. front = new Node(element);
         } else {
-            // Otherwise, add the element to the end of the list Node current = front;
+            // Otherwise, add the element to the end of the list.
+            Node current = front;
             while (current.next != null) {
                 current = current.next;